Beyond Hallucinations: Enhancing LVLMs through Hallucination-Aware Direct Preference Optimization: Experiments

 \subsubsection{Results on General Performance Enhancement}

-\textbf{MME.} In order to verify the impact of HA-DPO's elimination of multimodal model hallucination on the model's general capabilities, we evaluated it on MME.
+In order to verify the impact of HA-DPO's elimination of multimodal model hallucination on the model's general capabilities, we evaluated it on MME~\cite{DBLP:journals/corr/abs-2306-13394}, which aims to evaluate the general ability of LVLMs.
 The results, shown in Table~\ref{tab:table_5}, indicate that the MiniGPT-4 model optimized with HA-DPO significantly improved its MME metrics.
-The Perception metric increased from $762.15$ to $1132.19$, and Cognition increased from $206.43$ to $233.57$.
-The model's general capabilities showed a clear improvement after hallucination elimination, further demonstrating the necessity of eliminating hallucinations.
+The Perception metric increased from $726.72$ to $1051.41$, and Cognition increased from $169.64$ to $233.57$.
+As for InstructBLIP, an improvement of $71.32$ is also seen in Perception.
+The general capabilities of the model showed a clear improvement after the elimination of hallucinations, further demonstrating the necessity of eliminating hallucinations.